Nitrokey/nitrokey-start-firmware/doc/gnuk-keytocard.rst

   $

 All secret keys are imported to Gnuk Token now.
-On PC, only references (card-no) to the Token remain.
+On PC, only references (card-no) to the Token remain and secrets have been removed.